erichosick/sqlpm/schemas/postgresql/test/README.md

 ## Introduction

 This package contains re-usable [Postgresql](https://www.postgresql.org/) sql.
 The package is installed using a traditional javascript package manager such as [npm](https://www.npmjs.com/), [yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.io/).
-Applying the sql located in the package to a Postgresql database instance is done using [Sql Package Manager](https://github.com/erichosick/sqlpm).
+Applying the sql located in the package to a Postgresql database instance can be done by using [Sql Package Manager](https://github.com/erichosick/sqlpm) or a migration tool of your choosing.

 This package has: